pester/docs/README.md

 The website pages are written in markdown files using the `.mdx` format and are located in the `/docs` folder.

-🔥 **One exception**: the pages in the "Command Reference" section are auto-generated using Pester's [Comment Based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help?view=powershell-7.1).
-Therefore, please do not create pull requests for these command reference pages here but instead, fix the corresponding
+🔥 **One exception**: the pages in the "Command Reference" section are auto-generated from Pester's [Comment Based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help?view=powershell-7.1).
+Please do not create pull requests for these command reference pages here, but instead fix the corresponding
-Pester Powershell source code (as found inside the [pester/pester](https://github.com/pester/pester) repository).
+Pester PowerShell source code in [pester/Pester](https://github.com/pester/pester) repository.
+For example to change [Invoke-Pester command reference](https://pester.dev/docs/commands/Invoke-Pester), you need to change the help [in this file](https://github.com/pester/Pester/blob/v5.0/src/Pester.ps1#L258-L276).

 ## Contributing